 Guest author: K. Ramm Shankar | Independent Consultant

-Agriculture is the dominant sector of Indian economy, which determines the growth and sustainability.
+Agriculture Industry India is the dominant sector of the Indian economy, which determines growth and sustainability.
 About 70 % of the population still relies on agriculture for employment and livelihood.
 Agriculture, along with fisheries and forestry, accounts for one-third of the nation’s GDP and is its single largest contributor.

 The concept of TAFE’s #FarmDost initiative: